 She has several publications on human rights, public policy and democratic governance with a social justice focus.
 Her 2014 monograph, Speaking Out on Human Rights: Debating Canada’s Human Rights System, won the Huguenot Society of Canada Award in 2015.
 Pearl’s current interests include evaluation and human rights, housing and health, the nexus between human rights and peace building, civil liberties, minority rights, and the protection of civil society and civic space.
 She is currently co-chair of the Quebec Homelessness Prevention Policy Collaborative's research stream on gender.
 In 2022, she was named to the federal government’s Expert Committee of the Court Challenges Program.

-Pearl is deeply engaged with civil society organizations, and has served in leadership roles with human rights NGOs.
-She is a full member of the Centre for Human Rights and Legal Pluralism and a recipient of several awards, including the Queen Elizabeth II Diamond Jubilee Medal, Woman of the Year (Montreal Council of Women, 2009) and the Canada 125 Commemorative Medal.
+Pearl is deeply engaged with civil society and has served in leadership roles with several human rights NGOs.
+She is a full member of the Centre for Human Rights and Legal Pluralism and a recipient of several awards, including the Queen Elizabeth II Diamond Jubilee Medal, Woman of the Year (Montreal Council of Women, 2009) and the Canada 125 Commemorative medal.
 She was named a Human Rights Change Maker in 2017 by Equitas.
 She is also an engaged advisor to law and policy students in Montreal and believes strongly in the importance of mentorship for emerging scholars and practitioners.

-Core Policy Course: Ethics, Rights, and Law
+Core Policy Course: Law, Human Rights and Public Policy

-Policy Case Study: Racial and Social Profiling
+Policy Case Study: Transitional Justice and Reconciliation in Rwanda

 B.C.L.
 (Oxon.)
 University of Oxford, Law